Christoph von Scheurl

-Christoph Scheurl or von Scheurl (11 November 1481 – 14 June 1542) was a German jurist, diplomat and humanist who became famous for arranging a humanistic friendship between Johann Eck and Martin Luther.
+Christoph von Scheurl (11 November 1481 – 14 June 1542) was a German jurist, diplomat and humanist who became famous for arranging a humanistic friendship between Johann Eck and Martin Luther.

 Life

-Scheurl was born in Nuremberg the eldest son of Christoph Scheurl from Wroclaw in Silesia, and his wife, Helena Tucher.

-In 1496 he went to Heidelberg University to study Law, moving in 1498 to the University of Bologna in Italy to complete his studies.
+Scheurl was born in Nuremberg the eldest son of Christoph Scheurl from Wrocław in Silesia, and his wife, Helena Tucher.
+In 1496, he went to Heidelberg University to study Law, moving in 1498 to the University of Bologna in Italy to complete his studies.
 He graduated in 1506.

 In 1507, with the support of Johann von Staupitz, he was elected Professor of Law at Wittenberg University, under the patronage of Frederick the Wise.
 He began lecturing in April 1507.
 In 1512 he returned to Nuremberg, his role primarily being that of a diplomat.
-In 1519 he travelled to Aragon to represent Nuremberg in the formal congratulations to the newly crowned Charles V, Holy Roman Emperor.
-In 1522 he was an ambassador in the negotiations with Archduke Ferdinand regarding aiding the Turks in Vienna.
-In Nuremberg he was also a friend of Albert Durer.
+In 1519, he travelled to Aragon to represent Nuremberg in the formal congratulations to the newly crowned Charles V, Holy Roman Emperor.
+In 1522, he was an ambassador in the negotiations with Archduke Ferdinand regarding the Turks in Vienna.
+In Nuremberg, he was also a friend of Albrecht Dürer.
 He was among the first people to have Luther's 95 theses printed and distributed.

-He died on 14 June 1542.
+He died on 14 June 1542, aged 60.

 Family

-In 1518 he married Katharina Futterer.
+In 1518, he married Katharina Futterer.